20centcroak/github-cheatsheet/cheatsheet.md

 ![git workflow](https://images.osteele.com/2008/git-transport.png)

 ## Create a local repository
-Create an empty folder called *projetA*, and execute the following command in this folder:
+Create an empty folder called *projectA*, and execute the following command in this folder:
 ```
 git init
 ```